ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.

-Additional terms used in this specification are defined below.
+Additional terms used in this document are defined below.

 Value:
 : As per {{-json}}, a structure conforming to the generic data model of JSON, i.e.,